cheng-kang/React-Native-Dev/README.md

 3. "Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: object."

-  > or "Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: undefined."
+  You might **forget to export your component**.

-  1. You might forget to export your component.
+4. "Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: undefined."

-  2. You might make the same mistake as I did : D (Actually, I've made this mistake twice.
+  You might make the same mistake as I did : D (Actually, I've made this mistake twice.
 Shame on me : ))
     ```
       // My Mistake
       // I tried to import this component without thinking